phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

 _Clone_ - When you copy a github repository into a local sandbox
 _Fetch_ - When you update your local repository from an external repository
 _Fork_ - When you copy a repository within github from one github project to another
-_Master_ - The main or trunk branch in a github repository
+_Hash_ - Particular version in git defined by a string of random characters generated by git _Master_ - The main or trunk branch in a github repository
 _Merge_ - Merging changes from your local repository to your sandbox
 _Pull_ - When you copy changes out of an external repository to your local repository and merge those changes into your local sandbox.
 This is a combination of fetch and merge